 Achilles tendon bursitis, also known as retrocalcaneal bursitis, is a common foot pain in athletes, particularly runners.
 It can often be mistaken for achilles tendonitis or can also occur in conjunction with achilles tendonitis.

-Achilles bursitis symptoms include pain at the back of the heel, especially when running uphill or on soft surfaces.
-There will be tenderness and swelling at the back of the heel which may make it difficult to wear certain shoes.
-When pressing in with the fingers both sides are the back of the heel a spongy resistance may be felt.
+Symptoms include pain at the back of the heel, especially when running uphill or on soft surfaces.
+There will be tenderness and swelling at the back of the heel which may make it difficult to wear certain footwear.
+When pressing the sides and back of the heels, a spongy resistance may be felt.

 What can the athlete do?